Mslexia, the magazine for women who write | www.mslexia.co.uk

 Jane Rogers has has published eight novels, including The Voyage Home and Island, and written original television and radio drama.
 She was shortlisted in the BBC National Short Story Competition in 2009 and has, amongst others, received an award for Writers' Guild Best Fiction Book and a BAFTA nomination for best drama serial.
 Jane also works as an editor in new writing anthologies, and is a Professor of Writing on the Sheffield Hallam MA course.

-All winning stories will be published in the Jun/Jul/Aug 2014 edition of Mslexia
+Competition Closed: look out for the winning stories published in the Jun/Jul/Aug 2014 edition of Mslexia

 2013 winners announced!